dCache/www-dcache-org/content/post/new-webpages.md

 ---

-After almost two decade, dCache.org web content have migrated from regular html pages written by hand to moder static site generator banes on [hugo](https://gohugo.io).
+After almost two decade, dCache.org web content have migrated from regular html pages written by hand to modern static site generator banes on [hugo](https://gohugo.io).

-This chagne will simpleify maintenace of the web paces and let developers to keep the content up-to-date.
-The source code of the pages avaliable on the github.
+This change will simplify the maintenance of the web paces and let developers to keep the content up-to-date.
+The source code of the pages available on the github.